-project boundary
+- project boundary

-county boundary
+- county boundary

-transitional enclosure
+- transitional enclosure

-supplementary feeding station
+- supplementary feeding station

-newly-built protection station
+- newly-built protection station

-maintained protection station
+- maintained protection station

-building construction of Wangqing Reserve Authority
+- building construction of Wangqing Reserve Authority

-Hunchun Reserve the Siberian Tiger Remote Monitoring Station Construction
+- Hunchun Reserve the Siberian Tiger Remote Monitoring Station Construction

-forest tending
+- forest tending

-vegetation recovery
+- vegetation recovery

-reserve expansion
+- reserve expansion

-new construction of reserve and protection area
+- new construction of reserve and protection area

-existing reserve
+- existing reserve

 Wanging Nature Reserve is situated in Wangging County and Hunchun City of Korean Autonomous Prefecture of Yanbian in east Jilin Province.
-It covers an area of 67,434 hm, including parts of Lanjia Forest Farm, Xi'nancha Forest Farm, Duhuangzi Forest Farm, Dahuanggou Forest Farm and Jincang Forest Farm respectively.
+It covers an area of 67,434 hm2, including parts of Lanjia Forest Farm, Xi'nancha Forest Farm, Duhuangzi Forest Farm, Dahuanggou Forest Farm and Jincang Forest Farm respectively.
 The major protected targets in the reserve are endangered wildlife species like Taxus cuspidate, Siberian tigers, Panthera leopards and their habitats.
 In December 2002, people's government of Jilin Province approved the establishment of Wangqing Provincial Nature reserve in Jilin Government Document No. 133 (2002).
 The reserve was approved as a national nature reserve by the State Council on June 2013.
-Its core zone covers an area of 30,056 hm, buffer zone 17923hm and experimental zone 19455hm.
+Its core zone covers an area of 30,056 hm2, buffer zone 17923hm2 and experimental zone 19455hm2.
 Though the reserve covers 5 forest farms, the administration stations of Dahuanggou, Xi'nancha, Duhuangzi and Jincang forest farms are excluded from the reserve.
-By the end of 2009, there is only one living area of forest farm staff of Lanjia Forest Farm in the buffer zone of the reserve, which will remain after the project is implemented to take charge of the management and protection of forest farms.
+Since 2007, Wangqing Forestry Bureau has gradually implemented the management system of central forest farms, in which small forest farms are removed or merged step by step.
+By the end of 2009, there is only one residential area-Lanjia Forest Farm in the buffer zone of the reserve, and no residents in the core zone and experimental zone.
 In general, the population density is low in the reserve and surrounding areas.
 Residents mainly belong to the Han nationality, which amounts for 86.3% of the total population.
 The Chosen nationality accounts for 12.7% and other minorities 1%.
 The major industry in the reserve is forestry, followed by farming and breeding industry.
 See the table below for all the industrial output in the reserve.
 Forestry is the pillar industry in the reserve, accounting for 55.8% of the general output.
 Farming industry are mainly distributed in the experimental zone, with small cultivated areas and low output value.
 The major crops are grain crops like beans and corns, as well as vegetables and fungus.
 Breeding industry is dominated by cattle husbandry and frog breeding, followed by pig breeding.
 Gathering industry mainly concentrates on mushrooms, wild vegetables and pine nuts.

 Heilongjiang Laoyeling Siberian Tiger Nature Reserve is situated in the working circle of Suiyang Forestry Bureau in the east mountainous area of southeast Heilongjiang Province.
 It covers all the working circles of the original Sanchahe Forest Farm and Nuanquanhe Forest Farm, and part of the working circles of Yuanshan Forest Farm, Sanjielazi Forest Farm, Zhongguliu Forest Farm, and Taipingchuan Community respectively.
 The nature reserve covers a total area of 71278hm2.
-The core zone covers 27193hm2, accounting for 38.15% of the total; the buffer zone covers 18696hm2, 26.23% of the total; the experimental zone 25389hm2, 35.62% of the total.
-The reserve covers the working circle of Sanchahe Forest Farm, Nuanhuanhe Forest Farm, and part of the working circle of Yuanshan Forest Farm,
+The core zone covers 27193hm2, accounting for 38.15% of the total; the buffer zone covers 18696hm2, 26.23% of the total; the experimental zone 25389hm2,

-Zhongguliu Forest Farm, Taipingchuan Forest Farm, and Sanjielazi Forest Farm.
+35.62% of the total.
+The reserve covers the working circle of Sanchahe Forest Farm, Nuanhuanhe Forest Farm, and part of the working circle of Yuanshan Forest Farm, Zhongguliu Forest Farm, Taipingchuan Forest Farm, and Sanjielazi Forest Farm.
 Based on the investigation of social impact assessment team and confirmation of Suiyang Forestry Bureau, there is no permanent residents live in the core region or the buffer zone.